 Why recovery is important

 Recovery is really important: it is the process where muscle and tissue repair takes place.
 It’s where strength builds and you fortify yourself for your next attempt.
 If you don’t recover properly before exerting yourself again, this can lead to tissue breakdown and possible injury.
+For a full guide on recovery, check out this article on maximising your rest and recovery.

 There are two things you need to concentrate on in your post-game eating: